bencebosko/configurable-validation/README.md

 This validation library can be used with **Java 11+**.
 Run `mvn clean package` to generate the jar file.

 ## Description
-This project contains **configurable** bean validations for **validating Java objects using annotations**.
+The project contains **configurable** bean validations for **validating Java objects using annotations**.
 The validations have default options which can be set manually.
 Currently supported validations with their options:

 * **Email**
     * `nullable() default false`